webman-php/webman-manual/resource/doc/en/response.md

     }
 }
 ```
-The `redirect` function is implemented as follows:
+The implementation of the `redirect` function is as follows:
 ```php
 function redirect($location, $status = 302, $headers = [])
 {